Skip to content

 Cultural tips during travel planning

-To test whether the pattern generalizes beyond a single use case, I built six scripted demos across different domains.
+To test whether the card system generalizes, I built scripted demos across different planning domains.
 Each spawns the same card types with domain-specific content.

 Japan Trip